-- Liquid syrup – maple syrup, agave, brown rice syrup anything will work BUT to make mine sugar free I am using natural maple flavored sugar-free syrup made of monk fruit.
-It is 100% low carb, sugar free and low calories.
+- Liquid syrup – maple syrup, agave, brown rice syrup, anything will work, but to make mine sugar free I am using natural maple-flavored sugar-free syrup made of monk fruit.
+It is 100% low carb, sugar-free and low calories.

 An easy brownie recipe

-The MOST fudgy brownie and low calories!
+The fudgiest brownie and low calories!

 - 1 small sweet potato puree 1/2 cup sweet potato puree

-- 1 avocado 1/2 cup avocado puree
+- 1 Avocado 1/2 cup avocado puree

-- 2 eggs or chia egg - see note
+- 2 Eggs or chia egg - see note

 - 1 cup unsweetened cocoa powder